 Our form of combat is unique in that each combat is decided upon the honour of the warrior receiving the blow.
 It is the person who loses who decides that they have been bested.

 And anyone (from age 16) can play, once they have passed their safety authorisation.

 We look forward to seeing you in the Lists for one of our tournaments!

 Weekly fighter training in the Canton is currently in abeyance, but interested fighters can attend the Barony’s fighter training, held weekly on Wednesdays from 7:00-9:30pm in Hobart.
 Please go to the Barony’s calendar for details on southern midweek fighter training, or check out the Barony’s Facebook page for any last minute changes.

-Anyone interested in finding out what is involved in starting out as a heavy fighter is invited to contact the Canton Marshal, Lord Robert de Bonnay (Bill Arnold) for more information.
+Anyone interested in finding out what is involved in starting out as a heavy fighter is invited to contact the Canton Marshal, Lady Morwenna de Bonnay (Jan Arnold) for more information.